Suraj-Aleti/Home-SOC-lab/README.md

 None of these entries contained the scanning source IP, and none were tagged or correlated as scan activity — each service simply logged its own confusion about the probe traffic it received, with no way to connect the dots between them without manually correlating timestamps across sources.

 **Finding:** Port scan activity produced no unified detection signal on this host.
-Without network-layer visibility (e.g., a NIDS or firewall connection logging), a port scan is effectively invisible as a discrete event — it only surfaces as disconnected background noise across whichever services happen to react to the probes, which would be extremely difficult to correlate at any meaningful scale.
+Without network-layer visibility (e.g., a NIDS or firewall connection logging), a port scan is effectively invisible as a discrete event and it only surfaces as disconnected background noise across whichever services happen to react to the probes, which would be extremely difficult to correlate at any meaningful scale.
 This is a real, common detection gap: application/syslog-level logging alone is insufficient to catch reconnaissance activity; it requires purpose-built network-layer monitoring.

 ---